San Diego Wrongful Termination Lawyer

 - The employer breached an implied covenant of good faith and fair dealing in the employer/employee relationship.
 The good faith covenant leaves room for interpretation and opens possibilities to prove wrongful termination for a firing that was malicious or without reasonable cause.

-Proving a wrongful termination can be challenging and usually requires the services of an employment law attorney who has extensive experience and detailed knowledge of both state and federal laws pertaining to employment and civil rights, as well as familiarity with court rulings in cases similar to yours.
+Proving wrongful termination cases can be challenging and usually requires the services of an experienced wrongful termination attorney that has extensive experience and detailed knowledge of both state and federal laws pertaining to employment and civil rights, as well as familiarity with court rulings in cases similar to yours.

-As soon after your termination as possible, call Bodell Law Group in San Diego to schedule an appointment to come in and tell us your story.
-If you have a valid case based on discrimination, harassment, or on your exercising a legal right, or if your firing falls under one of the three exceptions to the At Will doctrine recognized by California law, we will take your case on a contingency fee retainer, meaning that you will not pay us anything unless you win your case.
+As soon after your termination as possible, call the San Diego wrongful termination attorneys of Bodell Law Group in San Diego to schedule an appointment to come in and tell us your story.
+If you have a valid case based on employment discrimination, harassment, or on your exercising a legal right, or if your firing falls under one of the three exceptions to the At Will doctrine recognized by California law, we will take your case on a contingency fee retainer, meaning that you will not pay us anything unless you win your case.